RussEbbing/ThisDate/Documentation/index.md

 #### Collections Methods

-Internally ThisDate builds on a set of dictionaries.
-These methods pull dictionary data.
+Internally ThisDate builds on a set of dictionaries where the name of the event is the key, values or method methods that calculate the value.

 int CountDateEvents
 int CountEvents